 In 2010, it became clear that block and resident associations could not work in isolation, but needed to join together on issues that affected the community as a whole.
-Bridge Street Development Corporation and the Youth Education and Safety (YES) Taskforce partnered to form the Bed-Stuy Works Alliance, which allows the more than 70 member associations to share information about issues and collaborate on community-wide events and programs.
-Given the rapid and ongoing changes in Bedford-Stuyvesant, this coalition is valuable because it provides community leaders and residents a single, strong voice with which to speak to elected officials, private developers, and city agencies about issues of concern.
+Bridge Street Development Corporation and Central Brooklyn’s Youth Education and Safety (YES) Taskforce partnered to form the Bed-Stuy Works Alliance, which allows its more than 70-member associations to share information about issues and collaborate on community-wide events and programs.
+Given the rapid and ongoing changes in Bedford-Stuyvesant, this coalition provides community leaders and residents a single, strong voice with which to speak to elected officials, private developers, and city agencies about issues of concern.
 The Bed-Stuy Works Alliance strengthens and galvanizes block and resident associations for the purpose of establishing a unified voice that:

-- Identify issues that impact tenants and homeowners
+- Identifies issues that impact tenants and homeowners.

-- Generate ideas that would contribute to the ongoing revitalization of Bedford-Stuyvesant
+- Generates ideas that contribute to the ongoing revitalization of Bedford-Stuyvesant.

-- Advocate for improvements/change in a cohesive and proactive manner
+- advocates for improvements/change in a cohesive and proactive manner.

-- Strengthen the existing civic initiatives such as the Community Board and the 79th and 81st Precinct Councils
+- Strengthens the existing civic initiatives such as the Community Board and the 79th and 81st Precinct Councils.

-- Improve police-community relations in order to maximize safety services throughout the neighborhood
+- Improves police-community relations in order to maximize safety services throughout the neighborhood.